Chemicals are the foundation of society and world economies.

 We are designing our photoreactors to produce chemicals at a price point that eliminates the need for customers to pay a green premium for lower-carbon-intensity-products.

-Our scalable, reliable Rigel™ photoreactor uses the principles of plasmonic photocatalysis to combine light from renewable electricity and photocatalytic nanoparticles to power chemical reactions with light instead of heat.
+Our scalable, reliable Rigel™ photoreactor uses the principles of plasmonic photocatalysis to combine light from renewable electricity and photocatalytic nanoparticles to power chemical reactions with light instead of combustion.
 As such, we are able to cost-effectively advance industrial decarbonization by eliminating industrial heating and electrifying the chemical industry.

 While the chemical industry was built by fire and heat, it now has a clear path to a sustainable future by simply transitioning to light.